 Which Candidates Should Worry About the Actors Who Endorsed Them?
 A Graphical GuideAs the primary season approaches its climax, each voter is faced with a choice: Is it better to back a candidate based upon the opportunistic ramblings of cable-news talking heads or the endorsement of the voter’s favorite actor?
 Folks who filter their beliefs through those of a television or movie personality risk surrendering their stake in actual issues.
 Then again, they’re secure in the knowledge that they’re for the same guy as the Fresh Prince.
 Who are these actors, and how might they help — or potentially destroy — the campaigns that are so carefully conducted by their buddies?
 Glad you asked! —Dan Amira

-New York’s cynical presidential contenders might be floundering, but hey, have you heard that Dennis Kucinich has a hot wife?
+Worst Prez-Candidate Profile You’ll Read All Year — We Hope!New York’s cynical presidential contenders might be floundering, but hey, have you heard that Dennis Kucinich has a hot wife?
 The Washington Post thinks you haven’t.
 Witness “The Love Song of Dennis J. Kucinich,” an annoyingly “voicey” feature on the candidate’s martial bliss. (“No Wonder the Candidate Saw a UFO.
 He’s Been Up There on Cloud Nine.”)
 The narrative’s the same as it’s always been: He’s a troll, she looks like Natasha McElhone with a tongue stud, and the marriage works because they’re both New Age weirdos.
 The Post even opens with that old chestnut about how Kucinich has “already won,” which might have been authored by the candidate himself, but still, as we’ve mentioned before, makes us feel weird when the papers run with it: There’s something awfully locker-room about it, this notion of a filly as a consolation prize.
 Or, rather, something out of Mad Men.
 “He is short, at 5-7,” we’re informed for the thousandth time in that retro-swinish cadence, “And she is — wow, she just keeps on going.”